January 6, 2023CMMS

-The pandemic may have triggered the great resignation, but the factors leading to this low labor force participation rate have been brewing for about a decade.
+The pandemic may have triggered the “great resignation,” but the factors leading to this low labor force participation rate have been brewing for about a decade.
 Furthermore, manufacturers reported that finding the right talent is now 36% harder than it was in 2018.
 That’s even with the unemployment rate nearly doubling the supply of available workers.

-Although the government is working to alleviate labor supply challenges, it may be a while before we see the worker shortage return to pre-pandemic levels.
+These days, the government is working to alleviate labor supply challenges.
+But it may be a while before we see the worker shortage return to pre-pandemic levels.

-Just look at the number of job openings on LinkedIn, from non-profits to private companies, open to those with high school diplomas as well as advanced degrees.
-The number of unfilled jobs from food service to industrial maintenance is still rising.
+Just look at the number of job openings on LinkedIn, from non-profits to private companies, open to those with high school diplomas and advanced degrees.
+Conversely, the number of unfilled jobs, from food service to industrial maintenance, continues to rise.

 5 Strategies to Deal with Labor Shortages

 You caHere are a few initiatives we’ve considered to reduce the impact of the manufacturing labor shortage.
-You can adapt the following strategies and modify them to suit your situation as you work to tackle the labor shortage in your industry.
+You can adapt the following strategies to suit your situation as you work to tackle the labor shortage in your industry.

 1. Use a CMMS

 CMMS (computerized maintenance management system) is a software solution that streamlines and automates maintenance processes.
-Deploying a CMMS can eliminate the need for your existing technicians to spend time on reactive maintenance tasks and empower them to complete other tasks more efficiently.
+Deploying a CMMS can eliminate the need for your existing technicians to spend time on reactive maintenance tasks and empower them to complete preventive maintenance tasks more efficiently.